NiklasTiede/MyBlog/content/post/8-Publishing-at-PyPI.md

 +++
-title = "Releasing a Python App on Github/PyPI and automate things - 8/9"
+title = "Releasing a Python App at Github/PyPI and Automate it - 8/9"
 description = "how to release a Python app at Github, the python packaging index and automate this with Github Actions" tags = [
     "python",